TheSoftNode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. 6-print_numberz.c: A program that prints all single digit numbers of base 10 starting from 0, followed by a new line with putchar function.

 8. 7-print_tebahpla.c: A program that prints the lowercase alphabet in reverse, followed by a new line.

+9. 8-print_base16.c: A program that prints all the numbers of base 16 in lowercase, followed by a new line.